wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/application-lifecycle-management-architect/includes/8-summary.md

-In this module, you learn how to use application lifecycle management with the Power Platform, including:
+In this module, you learn how to use application lifecycle management with Microsoft Power Platform, including:

 - Learning about Microsoft's vision and the solution architect’s role in ALM.